paulfioravanti/paulfioravanti.github.io/_posts/2020-12-06-speak-at-meetup.md

   overlay_filter: 0.4
 excerpt: >
   Worked on a project or learned something new that others might not know about?
-  Here's why you should consider sharing your knowledge with your peers at a local meetup.
+  Share your knowledge with your peers at a local meetup!
 ---

 Meetups are great!
 The best ones provide a sense of community where the curious